Are you looking for some kid-friendly hikes in Utah? Basically, that is easy hikes in Utah that anyone can do!

 9. Lisa Falls

 Location: Little Cottonwood Canyon

 Parking: Parking is available off both sides of the road; access is located on the north side (on the opposite side of the road from you as you are driving up)

-This hike is probably one of the shortest and most kid friendly hikes in Utah!
-We literally got out of our car walked up a short way to see an impressive waterfall.
+This hike is probably one of the shortest and most kid-friendly hikes in Utah!
+We literally got out of our car and walked up a short way to see an impressive waterfall.

 The trailhead is not well marked, so make sure to use Google Maps or another navigation option.
 You will see openings from the parking lot.
 You will begin in an area that is open with rocks to the left of the trail.
 Trees will obscure your view of the waterfall, but soon you’ll arrive.